hansroh/skitai/README.rst

   sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 4433 sudo iptables -A PREROUTING -t nat -i eth0 -p udp --dport 443 -j REDIRECT --to-port 4433

-*Note*: This NEED, becasue Skitai will bind UGP port to 443 per every clients for performance reason, and you need root privileges for it and it is not very good idea.
+*Note*: This NEED, becasue Skitai will bind UDP port to 443 per every clients for performance reason, and you need root privileges for it and it is not very good idea.
 Also skitai doesn't allow keeping root privileges after start up.